-Iraq’s top sport is basketball – which could be a reflection of the years of American occupation, but don’t think it is important only in Iraq; the 2014 FIBA Under-17 World Championship was an international basketball competition held in Dubai, United Arab Emirates, reflecting how popular the game has become in the region.
+Iraq’s top sport is basketball – which could be a reflection of the years of American occupation, but don’t think it is important only in Iraq.
+The 2014 FIBA Under-17 World Championship was an international basketball competition held in Dubai, United Arab Emirates.
+This reflects how popular the game has become in the region.

 Tennis In Arabic / Tennis /تنس

-Long neglected in the region, the sport is now gaining ground, and tournaments are now organized in Qatar, the UAE and Morocco, raising its profile and investment in local players.
-In 2000, The Barclays Dubai Tennis Championships was the biggest tennis ever held in the region with no less than six of the top-seeded women’s players taking center court.
+Long neglected in the region, the sport is now getting popular.
+Now, you can see organized tournaments in Qatar, the UAE and Morocco.
+In 2000, The Barclays Dubai Tennis Championships was the biggest tennis championship in the region.
+Six of the top-seeded women’s players took center court.

 Volleyball In Arabic / Korat al ta’era /كرة الطائرة

-Volleyball seems to be on the rise in the region since some teams proved to be worthy competitors.
+Volleyball seems to be on the rise in the region since some teams seem to be worthy competitors.
 Iran’s volleyball team gave the United States a shocking defeat in 2015.